renwickm/reading-notes/class1.md

 **Bold**
 1. Bolding text can be accomplished by adding two asterisks (**) or two underscores (__) before and after the text you want to emphasize.

+**Bold Best Practices**
+1. To emphasize the middle of a word or phrase, utilize the asterisk over the underscore and omit the white space.

+**Italic**
+1. Same practice as *bold* but instead of two asterisks or underscores, only use one.

+***Bold and Italic***
+1. To emphasize word or phrases with bold and italics, utilize three asterisks or underscores before and after a word or phrase.

+**Blockquotes**
+1. To insert a quote, or blockquote, in your text, insert a right arrow (>) before.